John-W-Stevens/feel-the-mern/README.md

 that, when invoked, walks the user through the intial setup of a MERN application.
 From the command line a user can create an instance of Mongodb, and customize it by adding documents with full CRUD functionality.
 Users can create as many documents as they wish and customize them by adding attributes and validations.
-Currently, only the mongoose 'String' and 'Number' SchemaTypes support the use of built-in validations.
+Currently, FTM only supports the use of built-in validations for the mongoose 'String' and 'Number' SchemaTypes.

 After server-side configuration is completed the following file structure is the result: